-If your student applied for aid before the November 30 deadline, they will receive their award in mid-January.
-If they applied after the November deadline, awards will be released on a rolling basis after the inital mid-January release.
+If your student is an RA applicant and applied for aid before the February 15 deadline, they will receive their award in mid-March.
+If they applied after the February deadline, awards will be released on a rolling basis after the inital mid-March release.
 Your student will be notified of their award through their application portal.

 All students, regardless of their financial need, may work during the academic year, and most of our students do.
 They work on campus in labs, departmental offices and centers, as well as in the community.
 If they want a job, they will find one.

 93% of students do at least one semester of paid research as an undergraduate through our Undergraduate Research Opportunities Program.
 We also have internship programs, work abroad programs, and resources to find jobs on and off campus.

 In 2021–2022, 70% of undergraduates earned wages from MIT and/or Federal Work Study employment.
 Typically, undergrads earn about $2,100 a semester for ~10 hours of work per week.